bejolo018/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ForEach doesn't create an array when called, whereas .map creates a new array.

 2. What is the difference between a function and a method?

+A method is a function inside an object or class.

 3. What is closure?

+Closure is when a inner function has access to outer functions variables.

 4. Describe the four rules of the 'this' keyword.

+Window binding, which is the one that is used the least tells 'this' to be the value of the window object.
+Implicit binding, which is when a function called by a preceding dot, the object before that dot is 'this.
+Explicit binding where 'this' is defined by our use of either .call or .apply.
+New binding, when a constructor function is used, 'this refers to an instance of the object thats created by that same function.

 5. Why do we need super() in an extended class?

+'Super' gives us the ability of inheritance, without it, even if the class is extended, it will not inherit.

 ## Project Set up